Internet-Draft | SPICE SD-CWT | June 2025 |

 The cnf

-The Issuer follows all the requirements of generating a valid CWT as updated by Section 5.
-The Issuer MUST implement COSE_Sign1 using an appropriate asymmetric signature algorithm / curve combination (for example ES256/P-256 or EdDSA/Ed25519)¶
+The Issuer follows all the requirements of generating a valid SD-CWT, largely a CWT extended by Section 5.
+The Issuer MUST implement COSE_Sign1 using an appropriate fully-specified asymmetric signature algorithm (for example, ESP256 or Ed25519).¶

 The Issuer MUST generate a unique cryptographically random salt with at least 128-bits of entropy for each Salted Disclosed Claim.